bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 highest F1 score, giving these two methods an advantage.
-Nonetheless, StrainPGC performed better on average than either alternative: a median increase of 0.069 in F1 score compared to PanPhlAn (IQR: 0.038–0.093; p &lt; 1e-10 by Wilcoxon, non-parametric, paired, t-test) and 0.042 relative to StrainPanDA (IQR: 0.022–0.079; p&lt;1e-10).
-All three tools had high precision, and the superior performance of StrainPGC was driven primarily by the recall: 0.12 greater than PanPhlAn and 0.08 greater than StranPanDA (p &lt; 1e-10 for both).
+Nonetheless, StrainPGC performed better on average than either alternative: a median increase of 0.069 in F1 score compared to PanPhlAn (IQR: 0.038–0.093; p
+< 1e-10 by Wilcoxon, non-parametric, paired, t-test) and 0.042
+relative to StrainPanDA (IQR: 0.022–0.079; p < 1e-10).
+All three tools had high precision, and the superior performance of StrainPGC was driven primarily by the recall: 0.12 greater than PanPhlAn and 0.08 greater than StranPanDA (p < 1e-10 for both).
 For all three tools, species with higher estimated depth had better performance on this benchmark (Spearman’s correlation between maximum species depth across samples and F1 score: Spearman’s ⍴ = 0.30, 0.55, and 0.33 for StrainPGC, PanPhlAn,